X7kjhfvjkdf/Test/README.md

+# Generated entirely by Qwen Coder, please don't take it seriously.

 # Interstellar Library - Infinite WebGL Experience

 An immersive WebGL scene featuring first-person flight through an infinitely generated library, stylistically inspired by the Tesseract scene from *Interstellar*.